Lambda School of Music and Fine Arts

 Lambda School of Music and Fine Arts is a bilingual school of music and fine arts and a venue for performances located in Pierrefonds-Roxboro in the West Island of Montreal, Quebec, Canada.
 The languages of instruction are in English and French.
 Lambda was inaugurated on 10 October 2008 by the mayoress of Pierrefonds-Roxboro, Madame Monique Worth and appointed representatives from the Chinese Embassy, Ottawa.
 The name Lambda was specifically chosen for a variety of reasons.
 In physics, the sign Lambda (uppercase Λ, lowercase λ) stands for wavelength.
 Through the wavelength of sounds, humans communicate through music.
 Through the wavelength of light, we communicate emotions through various colors in painting.
 Lambda is also the acronym for Learning of the Arts through the Mind and Body in the Discovery of Aesthetics.
 Lambda School supports other organizations of the arts and education in Quebec.
 The school has been a sponsor of scholarships for the Montreal Classical Music Festival organized annually by the Quebec Music Teachers' Association as well as the Lakeshore Chamber Music Society, and the Quebec Music Competition while also offering an array of scholarships and bursaries to deserving students of the arts.
 To encourage the development of high level performance in young musicians and to promote the spirit of transcending one's artistic boundaries Lambda School also supports the Quebec Music Competition, an annual music competition organized by the Concours International de Musique et des Beaux Arts de Quebec, offering various scholarships, prizes, certificates and perpetual trophies, and performance opportunities for winners.
 Lambda school also offers free programs to the community and senior citizens.
 It is also the official examination centre for RCM Examinations of practice and theoretical subjects in the West Island of Montreal since January 2011.
 In 2015, Lambda has also set up an auxiliary school in Shanghai, China.
+Starting from 2023, Lambda School of Music and Fine Arts has changed its name to Lambda International School of Music (Online) and offers exclusively online music lessons.